Ambergate, Nottingham and Boston and Eastern Junction Railway: Nottingham access, and working by the Great Northern Railway

-The Nottingham situation was intolerable, and in 1853 the Ambergate company applied for an Act of Parliament for an independent line from Colwick into Nottingham.
-This failed in Parliament, but the following year a similar bill was passed, on 3 July 1854.
+The Nottingham situation was intolerable, and in 1853 the Ambergate company applied for an act of Parliament for an independent line from Colwick into Nottingham.
+This failed in Parliament, but the following year a similar bill was passed as the Ambergate Railway (Nottingham Extension and Station) Act 1854 (17 & 18 Vict. c. cxxxviii) on 3 July 1854.
 The Ambergate company could build a 2 mi 61 ch line from Colwick to a station in East Croft near London Road, together with a connection to the Midland Railway there.

-The Ambergate company obtained a second Act on 31 July 1854, allowing it to agree with the GNR to work the line or to lease it.
+The Ambergate company obtained a second act of Parliament, the Great Northern and Ambergate Railway Companies (Working Arrangements) Act 1854 (17 & 18 Vict. c. ccxiv) on 31 July 1854, allowing it to agree with the GNR to work the line or to lease it.
 The Midland secured a clause giving the Ambergate or the GNR five years to build their own station at Nottingham: the Midland station at Nottingham was not to be used by the Ambergate or the GNR (except for traffic working through to the west of Nottingham) after five years from the passing of the Act or when the Ambergate's own station was opened.
 The GNR and the Ambergate company agreed the working arrangement on 30 March 1855, effective three months later.

 The new Nottingham station opened on 3 October 1857; it was called Nottingham London Road, and consisted of two passenger platforms with four intervening sidings.
 The company transferred its offices there in addition.
 There was a new engine shed, and the ancillary buildings were ready by March 1858.
 The connection to the Midland Railway at Colwick was severed by July 1857.
 The GNR paid for the installation of the electric telegraph on the line.
 From the opening of London Road, the GNR operated an omnibus service to the Midland station, and operated its own cartage in the town.

 Anderson describes the London Road Low Level station:

 [London Road] High Level station paled architecturally in comparison with the grand old Low Level terminus which faced it across a forecourt and service road.
 Though similarly constructed in red brick, the earlier building had an immensely complex frontage incorporating ample and vigorous stone embellishments such as balustrades, cornices and dripstones.
 Ornate gables and parapets were decorated with diaper patterning, the roof was crowned by a truncated spire capped with ornamental railings, and a projecting porte-cochere provided cover for waiting road carriages.

-The Ambergate company changed its name to the Nottingham and Grantham Railway and Canal Company by Act of 15 May 1860.
+The Ambergate company changed its name to the Nottingham and Grantham Railway and Canal Company by the Nottingham and Grantham Railway and Canal Act 1860 (23 & 24 Vict. c. xxxvi) of 15 May 1860.
 Soon afterwards the GNR exercised its option to lease the company.
 The annual rental was 4.125% on capital of £1,014,000.
 The agreement gave the GNR the right to purchase outright on payment of the capital at par, but this was never done.